Exile on Main StreetJohn Haber

 The women's frontal stares, though, give them a power, complexity, and even autonomy denied to the men.
 These women engage a viewer and demand justice.
 By meeting one's eyes, they create empathy, whereas one looks at the men from the safe distance of a judge.
 At the same time, they stare one down, an accusation surely directed at the traditional male gaze.
 The viewer becomes, in effect, an extension of the riot in the other screen.
 One has as much responsibility—and as little comprehension.

 Then, too, the robes and stares put the viewer at a distance from both screens.
 As part of the fundamentalist revival, some women adopted the plain dress in rebellion against a Western form of oppression—commercial fashion.
 To confuse matters further, if one ultimately can claim no real intimacy with either the men or women on screen, neither can the artist.
-As an American, she herself stands in empathy, in judgment, and in exile.
+As an American, she stands in empathy, in judgment, and in exile.
 When, at the end of the video, a woman frees herself to dance, one shares in the triumph, but not without a hint of guilt and confusion.
-As in modern art from Manet's Bar on, one has no comfortable place to stand, either in or outside the work, with or apart from the female display.
+As in art as far back as Edouard Manet and his mirrored A Bar at the Folies-Bergère, one has no comfortable place to stand, whether in or outside the work, with or apart from the female display.

 Grand opera and music video